 Are You at Risk for Peripheral Artery Disease (PAD)?

 Do you sometimes have pain when you walk that gets better when you rest?
-It could be a sign of PAD, a condition that results from poor circulation.
+It could be a sign of Peripheral Artery Disease (PAD), a condition that results from poor circulation.

-The causes of PAD are similar to the causes of heart disease.
+The causes of Peripheral Artery Disease (PAD) are similar to the causes of heart disease.
 The difference is that PAD is related to the blood vessels in your legs and feet.
-When an artery that supplies blood to your legs or feet is clogged by plaque, the blood flow is reduced, and your cells don’t the oxygen they need.
-Sometimes there are no symptoms in the early stages of PAD, but there are some common symptoms that can indicate PAD.
+When an artery that supplies blood to your legs or feet is clogged by plaque, the blood flow is reduced, and your cells don’t receive the oxygen they need.
+Sometimes there are no symptoms in the early stages of PAD, but there are some common symptoms that can indicate PAD as it progresses.

 Common PAD Symptoms

 - You may get cramps in your legs, or they may feel tired or heavy.
 The pain may disturb your sleep.

 - Blood flow delivers the oxygen your cells need to heal wounds.
 With reduced blood flow, wounds heal very slowly or sometimes not at all.